 For over a decade, the Innovation, Creativity, & Design Practice at UC Berkeley has connected great companies with Berkeley faculty, students, and frameworks, to assist them with innovation challenges and projects

 Haas@Work (MBA/EWMBA 290H)

-Taught by Professors Clark Kellogg and Dave Rochlin
+Taught by Professors Jennifer Caleshu and Dave Rochlin

 Innovation Lab, Wednesday 6-9:30pm

-Haas@Work is a popular project based course that gives students an opportunity to work with a very select group of prominent companies, to address significant business innovation challenges.
+Haas@Work is a popular project-based course that gives students an opportunity to work with a very select group of prominent companies, to address significant business innovation challenges.
 During the term, teams of students follow a proven design-thinking innovation methodology to develop recommendations to address a growth or innovation issue impacting the performance of one of the participating companies.
-Likely corporate partners include Adobe, Docusign, Wells Fargo, Clorox and Blue Shield of California.
-It is likely that we have 3 or 4 projects this spring.
+It is likely that we will have 2 or 3 projects this spring.
 Contact us for more details.